Software-Improvement-Group/sigridci/docs/workflows/best-practices-organization.md

 ### Towards a healthy engineering culture
 There is no ISO standard that defines what a healthy engineering culture looks like, but from the perspective of software quality we find that a healthy engineering culture recognizes the importance of high-quality software and is able to strike a balance between feature work and technical improvements that is in line with the goals of the organization.
 In such a culture, the following can be observed:
-- The User organization and engineering leads remove impediments for teams, with Management providing an escalation path.
+- The User representatives and engineering leads remove impediments for teams, with Management providing an escalation path.
-- The User organization recognizes the need for technical improvements in general and takes proposals into consideration.
+- The User representatives recognize the need for technical improvements in general and takes proposals into consideration.
 - Teams and Engineering leads shape and quantify technical improvements so they can be taken in consideration.
 - Management and engineering leads set (well-motivated) standards for teams but give them autonomy otherwise.
 - Teams accept the need for standards and build software accordingly.